 Use products religiously and don’t change beauty products too frequently.

-Drink plenty of water throughout the day and eat healthy.
+Drink plenty of water throughout the day and eat healthily.